MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 This string gives the user more information about the service than the **DisplayName**.
 For example, the **DisplayName** might be something like "DHCP Client" and the Description might be something like "Manages network configuration by registering and updating IP addresses and DNS names".

 The *description-string* should be long enough to be descriptive but not so long as to be awkward.
 If a *description-string* contains any %*strkey*% tokens, each token can represent a maximum of 511 characters.
 The total string, after any string token substitutions, should not exceed 1024 characters.

-<a href="" id="description-description-string"></a>**ServiceSidType**=*value*

-**Note:** This value can only be used for *Win32 Services* and is only available with Windows 10 20H1 and above.

-**0x00000000** (SERVICE_SID_TYPE_NONE)

-Use this type to reduce application compatibility issues.

-**0x00000001** (SERVICE_SID_TYPE_UNRESTRICTED)

-When the service process is created, the service SID is added to the service process token with the following attributes: SE_GROUP_ENABLED_BY_DEFAULT | SE_GROUP_OWNER.

-**0x000000003** (SERVICE_SID_TYPE_RESTRICTED)

-This type includes SERVICE_SID_TYPE_UNRESTRICTED.
-The service SID is also added to the restricted SID list of the process token.
-Three additional SIDs are also added to the restricted SID list:
-* World SID S-1-1-0
-* Service logon SID
-* Write-restricted SID S-1-5-33

-One ACE that allows GENERIC_ALL access for the service logon SID is also added to the service process token object.

-If there are multiple services hosted in the same process and one service has SERVICE_SID_TYPE_RESTRICTED, all services must have SERVICE_SID_TYPE_RESTRICTED.

-More details can be found on the [service_sid_info page](https://docs.microsoft.com/en-us/windows/win32/api/winsvc/ns-winsvc-service_sid_info).

-<a href="" id="description-description-string"></a>**DelayedAutoStart**=*true/false*

-**Note:** This value can only be used for *Win32 Services* and is only available with Windows 10 20H1 and above.

-Contains the delayed auto-start setting of an auto-start service.

-If this member is TRUE, the service is started after other auto-start services are started plus a short delay.
-Otherwise, the service is started during system boot.
-This setting is ignored unless the service is an auto-start service.

 <a href="" id="servicetype-type-code"></a>**ServiceType**=*type-code*
 The type-code for a kernel-mode device driver must be set to 0x00000001 (SERVICE_KERNEL_DRIVER).